kestra-io/docs/content/docs/configuration/index.md

 ### Topic Prefix

-The `kestra.kafka.defaults.topic-prefix` configuration allows changing the topic name prefix.
+The `kestra.kafka.defaults.topicPrefix` configuration allows changing the topic name prefix.
 By default, the prefix will be `kestra_`.

 For example, if you want to share a common Kafka cluster for multiple instances of Kestra, add a different prefix for each instance like this: